rafahm-google/opportunity-engine/README.md

 3.  **Automated Feature Selection:** The model automatically selects the most relevant covariates to ensure accuracy.
 It uses `VarianceThreshold` to remove features with low variance and `LassoCV` to select only the most impactful predictors for the final model.

 4.  **Opportunity Projection:** After validating a significant event, the script generates a full diminishing returns curve.
-This curve models how the KPI is expected to respond to different levels of investment, identifying the "sweet spot"—the point of maximum ROI before returns start to diminish.
+This curve models how the KPI is expected to respond to different levels of investment.
+Instead of just a single "sweet spot," the analysis now identifies a **"Recommended Growth Zone"** defined by two strategic points:
+    *   **Point of Maximum Efficiency (`Máxima Eficiência`):** The point on the curve where each incremental dollar invested yields the highest possible return.
+This is the most efficient level of investment.
+    *   **Strategic Limit (`Limite Estratégico`):** The maximum investment level that still meets the `minimum_acceptable_iroi` (Incremental Return on Investment) defined in your config.
+This point represents the upper bound of strategically sound investment, balancing growth with profitability.

 5.  **Report Generation:** The numerical results and charts are passed to the Gemini API, which generates a strategic, multi-page narrative in Brazilian Portuguese.
 This narrative is then assembled into a self-contained HTML report, with all charts embedded directly in the file.